fndxy/tracking-and-segmentation/README.md

     cd segtracking

+Start Matlab and run

+	installSegTracker;

 Running
 =======

-Start Matlab and run

-	installSegTracker;

 Now all should be set up.
 You can start the tracker with.

     stateInfo = swSegTracker('config/scene.ini','config/params.ini');

+The first run will take some time because certain auxiliary structures need to be recomputed.
+Subsequent calls will be much faster.

 Note that both discrete inference and continuous minimization may lead to slightly different final results, depending on the current